-Vincent Panella is the author of several books, including the memoir The Other Side, the novel Cutter's Island, a collection of short stories called Lost Hearts and a recent crime novel set in Dubuque, Iowa, entitled River City.
+Vincent Panella is the author of the memoir The Other Side, the novel Cutter's Island, and a short story collection called Lost Hearts.

 Now the pirates step back to let their chief through.
 He vaults onto the ramp and swaggers across, small and monkey- like, wearing a pitted bronze breastplate embossed with a gorgon's image.
 His long, black hair hangs out of an old pot helmet and blows in the breeze like a stiff piece of cloth.
 He carries a curved sword in one hand, while the other, held out stiffly from his body, ends at a stump covered with an elaborate working of gold.